Ar0xA/ar0xa.github.io/_posts/2015-08-05-Do-you-like-shells-this-is-how-you-get-shells.md

 Well, not very.
 But at least it works.
 Now what about the password manager my somewhat fictional buddy uses?
 Will those credentials be captured after all?

 And..nothing.
-Seems that this password manager, <a href="http://remotedesktopmanager.com/" target="_blank">Remote Desktop Manager</a>, uses browser plug-ins and does not use the clipboard to transfer data.
+Seems that this rather obscure password manager, uses browser plug-ins and does not use the clipboard to transfer data.
 How disappointing (from an attackers point of view).

 How about a more popular password manager tool like LastPass though?
 How does that fare work:
 ![msf]({{ site.url }}/public/images/thisishowyougetshells/msf9.JPG)